RolandSall/GymTracker/libs/nest-mediator/README.md

 @Module({
   imports: [
-    NestMediatorModule.forRoot({
-      handlers: [
-        CreateUserCommandHandler,
-        GetUserQueryHandler,
+    NestMediatorModule.forRoot(),
   ],
-    }),
-  ],
   providers: [
-    // IMPORTANT: You must also add handlers to the providers array
+    // Add your handlers to the providers array
-    // so NestJS can inject their dependencies CreateUserCommandHandler,
+    // They will be automatically discovered by the mediator CreateUserCommandHandler,
     GetUserQueryHandler,
   ],